adam-bauer-34/adam-bauer-34.github.io/research.md

 ---
 title: Research interests
+feature_image: /images/desert.jpg
 ---

-I have been involved in numerous different research efforts in my career.
-I am currently pursuing a Ph.
-D. in physics with a focus in climate and atmospheric physics; prior to this work, I devoted much of my attention to research in astrophysics.
-Below I describe my broad interests, as well as the many projects I’ve been involved with.
+My research interests lie in the intersection of dynamical systems and climate physics.
+I give more extensive descriptions of my projects and broad interests below, in addition to some old projects I was involved in where I focused on astrophysics.
+For a list of publications, see my CV on the home page.

+# Climate physics projects

+Here are two of my projects I’m working on in the field of climate physics and dynamics.
+I am advised by [Prof. Cristi Proistosescu](https://cristi.web.illinois.edu/), where we are exploring two important themes related to climate change.

+### The physics of extreme heating events
+We are working to understand the arisal of heat waves and the basic physical mechanisms that lead to their occurance.
+Using conceptual models I’ve derived a 1D Hasselmann-like model for soil moisture dynamics with a analytically tractible nonlinearity.
+The strength of this model is that it decouples the temperature and moisture dynamics near the surface.
+We intend to use this model to explore the moments of soil moisture near the surface when forced with stochastic precipitation, and map the moisture moments to temperature moments.
+This in turn will enable us to understand how the tails of the temperature PDF evolve in a warming planet, hence giving us an understanding of extreme heating events.

+### The cost of climate change
+Secondly, we are collaborating with [Prof. Gernot Wagner](gwagner.com) to improve our understanding of the economic implications of climate change by upgrading the climate module in Gernot’s climate-economic program, [EZClimate](https://github.com/Litterman/EZClimate).
+We use a two-box climate emulator to capture the multiple timescales in climate warming that is neglected by most (if not all) climate-economic models.
+This project will result in an updated cost of carbon which can be of use to policymakers as laws such as carbon taxes are drafted.

 # Broad interests

 As stated above, my Ph.
 D. is focused on studying the Earth’s climate and how it evolves as the Earth warms.
-Below I outline my general interests, which I then apply specifically to climate physics in the following section.
+Below I outline my general interests, which I then apply specifically to climate physics.

 ### Nonlinear dynamical systems